 The reason why VKBcontrollers.com relies on accurate numbers of available products from VKB HQ is to prevent overselling items, which would lead to frustration if we showed an item “In Stock”, while the warehouse doesn’t have it on hand for delivery.

 VKB North America (via VKBcontrollers.com), as instructed by VKB HQ, will no longer announce estimated release dates of products currently in development.

-Therefore, VKB HQ decided to remain silent about release dates for products in development; instead, an official announcement will be made once the respective product is available and ready to ship.
+Therefore, VKB HQ decided to remain silent about release dates for products in active development; instead, an official announcement will be made once the respective product is available and ready to ship.

 All prices are in USD (United States Dollar).

 Furthermore, product prices do not include any shipping or customs fees, nor do they include taxes relevant to your country or state.

 Shipping fees and applicable tax is applied during checkout, and any import fees that apply to you are usually paid at your local post office (or carrier location) where your package is forwarded to after customs releases it.